andybalholm/redwood/README.md

 what site or page the pruning applies to, and a CSS selector to specify what elements to delete.
 Between the two, there may be a threshold value.
-If a threshold is specified, the element and its children are phrase-scanned before deleting.
-It is deleted only if the score from the phrases found in a blocked category is at least the threshold.
+If a threshold is specified, the element and its children are deleted after the page is phrase-scanned if the score from the phrases found in a blocked category is at least the threshold.

     # Craigslist personals and discussion forums
     craigslist.org div#ppp, div#forums, option[value=ppp]